REGISTER for next opportunity at CDISC Europe Interchange in Amsterdam, Netherlands (7 May 2019)

 Basic computer skills are required to use CDISC Library Archives and the CDISC Library API.

-Each CDISC Platinum Member receives two complimentary seats at each CDISC Interchange.
+Each CDISC Platinum Member receives two complimentary seats, and each CDISC Gold Member receives one complimentary seat at the 2019 CDISC Europe Interchange.